HrushikeshAgrawal/blockchain-auction/README.md

 # Blockchain Auction

 A public auction platform which works on the Ethereum Blockchain (Rinkeby test network).
 User can start a new auction with any amount of minimum bid.
 Bidders can bid multiple times.
 After the owner finishes the auction, everyone except the winner gets the Ethers back.
-Winning bud goes to owner.
+Winning bid goes to owner.

 ## Live Demo - https://blockchain-auction.herokuapp.com/